 Don't overburden yourself

-It's all to easy to book in too much work, especially when you want to make as much money as possible to avoid those quieter months.
-It might seem strange at first, but you really should stop over-booking yourself and have a more manageable workload.
-I'm not saying turn work away - just try and find ways to manage workload more effectively.
-Why not create a really strict work diary and tell new clients that you can work with them but can only schedule them in on a certain date?
-It might not work for everyone but you could certainly give it a try.
+I'm not saying turn work away – try and find ways to manage workload more effectively.
+Why not create a strict work diary and tell new clients that you can serve them, but only within a specific timeframe?
+It might not work for everyone, but you could certainly give it a try.

 Pat yourself on the back